-The Database Connector available in the Mendix App Store can be used to run SQL actions on any database you are using.
+The Database Connector available in the Mendix Marketplace can be used to run SQL actions on any database you are using.
 The database connector supports queries as well as actions like updates, deletes, and stored procedure calls.

 Right out of the box, the data grid widget enables you to provide an Excel export of the data displayed in a data grid to your application users.
-For the bulk import or export of data in the Excel format, you can use the following two Mendix App Store modules:
+For the bulk import or export of data in the Excel format, you can use the following two Mendix Marketplace modules:

 - Excel Importer – This module allows you to define templates for the different Excel sheets you want to import.
 A template defines the data provided in a sheet as well as how it should be mapped and converted to the entities defined in your Mendix application.
 You can reuse these templates if you regularly upload the same sheets with updated data.

 - Excel Exporter – This module allows you to define templates for how you want to export data from your Mendix application as an Excel sheet.
 Using these templates, you can regularly export data in the exact same formatted Excel sheet.
-For more information, see How to Use the Excel Exporter in the Mendix documentation.
+For more information, see How to Use the Excel Exporter in the Mendix Studio Pro How-to’s.

-The Mendix App Store contains multiple modules that can help you import or export CSV-formatted data:
+The Mendix Marketplace contains multiple modules that can help you import or export CSV-formatted data:

 - Excel Export – This module also supports exporting to the CSV format.